 It is important to protect the grandparent/grandchild relationship via formal court orders when either parent or both parents are not in the picture.
 For example, if either parent is incarcerated, deployed, or deceased, it is essential for grandparents to seek visitation, guardianship, or custody of a child after the divorce.

-When you need an attorney to protect and assert your grandparent rights, you can rely on the skills and guidance of Burnham Law firm.
-Our divorce lawyers have years of experience in all aspects of family law cases and offer top notch legal services.
+When you need an attorney to protect and assert your grandparent rights, you can rely on the skills and guidance of Burnham Law with solid experience serving as a family law firm.
+Our divorce attorneys have years of experience in all aspects of family law cases and offer top notch legal services.

 Frequently Asked Questions About The Divorce Process